Oyster reef restoration: England

 Along the southern coast of England, the Solent is a strait separating the mainland from the Isle of Wight and is home to a large oyster (Ostrea edulis) population that has been historically present.
 The Solent Oyster Restoration Project (SORP) funded by the Blue Marine Foundation (BLUE) is responsible for the reseeding and restoration of the habitat.
 The project utilizes a network of oyster nurseries composed of brood stock cages suspended below the water's surface.
 The brood stock cages are densely populated with mature brood stock oysters that reproduce and release larvae into the Solent.
-This provides adequate seed supply which is an significant limiting factor in European restoration efforts.
+This provides adequate seed supply which is a significant limiting factor in European restoration efforts.
 The project also employs seabed cages which contain native oysters at different levels above the sea floor to facilitate oyster reef creation and re-establishment of wild populations.
 Three hectares oyster reefs were created with shell and cultch made of gravel.
 With the help of the University of Portsmouth, SORP engages in restoration hatchery practices.
 Local adult oyster populations are reared and reproduce so their offspring can be used to seed the newer reefs.
 The project also relies on community outreach to increase restoration efforts and education.

 In summer 2017, the first generation of brood stock oysters spawned into the Solent.
 Since the establishment of the first oyster reef in Langstone Harbor in 2021, over 100,000 oysters have been restored and 97 marine species have been found in the nurseries including critically endangered species such as the European eel (Anguilla anguilla).
 Currently, there are 12 oyster restoration sites.
 BLUE hopes to expand into restoring and reconnecting oyster reefs with saltmarshes and seagrass ecosystems that were historically present in the Solent.

 The Essex Native Oyster Restoration Initiative (ENORI) has been working to restore native oyster populations in the Blackwater, Roach, Crouch and Colne estuaries since 2011.
 ENORI aims to restore oyster reefs through by providing brood stock oysters and adequate substrate to expand the habitat.
 The initiative has also created management fisheries in hopes of increasing the breeding population enough to maintain a sustainable fishery.